pantos-io/research-dextt-prototype/README.md

 Therefore, the purpose of this work is to showcase a smart contract implementation of the DeXTT protocol, to publish the implementation used in the evaluation (which will be provided in the paper currently under review), and to foster discussion within the community.

 # Acknowledgments

+The development of this software has been made significantly easier and more fun thanks to the [OpenZeppelin](https://openzeppelin.org/) library.

 The TAST research project is conducted within [Pantos](https://pantos.io/).